notnullgames/pakemon-demos/README.md

 - [sdl](sdl/) - [🇨](https://en.cppreference.com/w/c/language) 🕸️ 🥧

-Others I tried, but skipped do to not being able to get it working at all:
+Others I tried, but skipped due to not being able to get them working at all:

 - [wray](https://github.com/TSnake41/raylib-wren) - [🐤](https://wren.io/) - lots of issues with deps and building, and release did not work for me
 - [raylib-lua](https://github.com/TSnake41/raylib-lua) similar issues to wray, wchih it's based on